25prabhu10/notes/docs/Languages/CSS/CSS.md

    }
    ```

-3. `pointer`: tests whether the user has a pointing device (such as a mouse), and if so, how accurate the primary pointing device is.
+3. `pointer`: tests whether the user has a pointing device (such as a mouse), and if so, how accurate the primary pointing device is

 - `none`: The primary input mechanism does not include a pointing device

-- `coarse`: The primary input mechanism includes a pointing device of limited accuracy, such as mobile or remote pointer.
+- `coarse`: The primary input mechanism includes a pointing device of limited accuracy, such as mobile or remote pointer

-- `fine`:The primary input mechanism includes an accurate pointing device, such as mouse.
+- `fine`:The primary input mechanism includes an accurate pointing device, such as mouse

 ```css
 button {